b3yc0d3/exas/README.md

 The things you need before installing the software.

-* GNU Make Utility
+* Make Utility (e.g. gmake)
 * Clang (can be changed in the *config.mk*)

 ### Configuration
-As mentioned in the intro text, `exas` if configured through a specific header file that is called `config.h` (which is a copy of `config.def.h`).
+As mentioned in the intro text, `exas` is configured through a header file that is called `config.h` (which is a copy of `config.def.h`).

 By default the `config.h` looks like the following sniped.
-It allows **all** users that are in the group of *wheel* to execute any command as root.
+It allows **all** users of group *wheel* to execute any command as root.

 ```c
 static const Rule rules[] = {